 Please do not consider using rat poison!
-It doesn’t discriminate, and you may end up killing something other than a rat.
+It doesn’t discriminate, and you may kill something other than a rat.

 We learned in this post that rats are attracted to mulch.
-We also learned that it is unlikely to be the mulch that the rat is actually attracted to.
+We also learned that it is unlikely to be the mulch the rat is attracted to.

 And if you want to get rid of rats, you need to understand what they are attracted to!

-You should be looking to protect your home if you notice a rat this close.
+If you notice a rat this close, you should be looking to protect your home.
 Start by checking for common rat entry points, and seal them up.

-It would be best if you also looked around your yard for signs of a rat burrow.
+Looking around your yard for signs of a rat burrow would be best.
 These are easy to miss and can lead to an infestation if left.